Enigmatic-Smile/docs/webhooks/README.md

 }
 ```

-To prevent replay attacks where a valid payload and it's signature is intercepted and re-transmitted, you can use the `x-fidel-timestamp` header and confirm that the timestamp is not too old.
+To prevent replay attacks where a valid payload and its signature is intercepted and re-transmitted, you can use the `x-fidel-timestamp` header and confirm that the timestamp is not too old.
 We recommend you validate the requests in a 5 minute gap.
 In case of retries, a new signature and timestamp are generated for each new request.

 <hr>